trincadev/cv-latex-twentyoneseconds/README.md

 - added some explanations about header and info profile sections
 - renamed `\cvdate` to `\cvbirthdate`, changed its icon to faCalendar
 - accepted a [pull request](https://github.com/trincadev/cv-latex-twentyoneseconds/pull/1)

+### 2023-05-15

+I added some options about:

+- a way to hide the picture and display only the name / surname and job description row
+- custom side sections
+- removed a broken command (`\skillstext`)